-Retirement Has Changedby Mary on February 23rd, 2017
+Retirement Has Changedby monica on February 23rd, 2017

 Today’s retirement can look very different than it did for the generation that retired thirty years ago.
 With most people retiring later, living longer, and easing into semi-retirement, these Golden Years aren’t much like those of yesteryear.

 At a glance, it’s easy to see why

 In the 1980s, life expectancy for men was about 80 years of age and for women 84.
 Today, men are expected to live to 91 and women to 94.
 That means more time for leisure, but also the need for more income.